Panorama (magazine): History and overview

 The magazine came out biweekly in the initial period.

 Ownership

-The magazine is owned and published by Arnoldo Mondadori Editore, the largest Italian publishing house.
-The company is controlled by Fininvest, a financial holding company controlled by the family of Silvio Berlusconi, Italian prime minister until November 2011.
+The magazine is owned and published by La Verità Srl, having bought it in 2018 from Arnoldo Mondadori Editore, the largest Italian publishing house.
+Mondadori is controlled by Fininvest, a financial holding company controlled by the family of Silvio Berlusconi, a former Prime Minister of Italy.
 Although American group Time-Life company also owned the magazine, later it left the magazine due to low circulation levels.